 Local authorities are essentially positive about garden offices and other garden buildings so, if you need planning permission you are highly likely to get it.

-Focus on the office or garden room that you want
+Focus on the office you want

 So, what can we learn from all this?